sming256/OpenTAD/tools/prepare_data/ego4d/README.md

 ## Download Raw Videos

-Note that we are not allowed to distribute the Ego4D videos due to the license.
+Note that we are not allowed to distribute the Ego4D videos due to the license requirement.
 You can download the videos from [Ego4D website](https://ego4d-data.org/).
 Then, you can use the following command to trim the raw videos into MQ-clips.
 ```bash
 python tools/prepare_data/ego4d/accurate_trim_MQ.py \
   ego4d_data/v2/annotations \